 2.2.3 Order confirmation

-2.2.4 Acceptance by Ticketcorner in the name of and on behalf of the organiser
+2.2.4 Acceptance by Ticketcorner in the name and on behalf of the Event Organiser and/or Operator

 2.2.5 Personalised tickets

 The Event Organiser or Operator is entitled to personalise tickets.
 For this purpose, the personal details of the authorised ticket holder can be printed on the ticket or linked electronically.
 Only the person named on the ticket or electronically linked to it will be granted access to the booked Event or to the Business.
 If a buyer books tickets for several people, he or she must ensure that the personal details of everyone attending are provided fully and accurately.